random82/blog/_posts/2016-04-26-is-that-really-necessary.md

 >*\- Have you done your homework?
 Not yet, I have to check on something in the Internet first*

-Working on new stuff is exciting.
+Working on a new stuff is exciting.
 It keeps us motivated.
 The problem is - sometimes it keeps us distracted from our main commitments.
 The bigger problem is - sometimes these activities are hidden from a product owner, and sometimes they are even hidden from a team.
 Lurking in a shadow of secrets till our internal change agent finishes its work